â–ş Listen Live

 In June, the federal court issued a stay of execution while it deliberated.

 The CFIA ordered the farm to cull its entire flock after it declared an avian influenza outbreak at the property late last year.
 However, the farm has refused to do so.
-They said the remaining birds didn’t show any sign of illness and were useful for scientific study.
+They said the remaining birds didn’t show any sign of illness and are useful for scientific study.

 Be the first to know!
 Don’t miss out on breaking news and daily updates in your area.
 Sign up to MyKootenayNow News Alerts.